Semikhah: Post-Talmudic: The decline of classical semikhah

 The original line of succession seems to have died out in the 4th or 5th centuries.
 The Geonim, early medieval Jewish sages of Babylon, did not possess semikhah, and did not use the title "rabbi".
 They were formally known as "rav" and were entrusted with authority to make legal and religious decisions.

 Some believe that classical semikhah may have even survived until the 12th century when semuchim from Lebanon and Syria were traveling to Israel in order to pass on semicha to their students.
-Others, such as Rav Yisroel of Shklov (1770–1839), believed semikhah may not have been broken at all but that it continued outside of the land of Israel.
+Others, such as Yisroel ben Shmuel of Shklov (1770–1839), believed semikhah may not have been broken at all but that it continued outside of the land of Israel.

 Since the end of classical ordination, other forms of ordination have developed which use much of the same terminology, but have a lesser significance in Jewish law (see Rabbi#Middle Ages).

 Attempts to revive classical semikhah

 Maimonides ruled that "if all the sages In Israel would unanimously agree to appoint and ordain judges, then these new ordinants would possess the full authority of the original ordained judges".
-Based on this ruling, in 1538 Rabbi Jacob Berab attempted to reestablish semikhah in Safed.
-This attempt attracted some prominent supporters, including Rabbi Yosef Karo (author of the Shulchan Aruch), who himself received semikhah from Berab, and then gave semikhah to others.
+Based on this ruling, in 1538 Jacob Berab attempted to reestablish semikhah in Safed.
+This attempt attracted some prominent supporters, including Joseph Karo (author of the Shulchan Aruch), who himself received semikhah from Berab, and then gave semikhah to others.
 However, other rabbis ruled that Berab's semikhah was invalid.
 In any case, Berab's chain of semikhah died out again after several generations.

 Berab's attempt was the model for several other attempts to revive semikhah and reestablish the Sanhedrin, including one attempt in Israel in 2004.